The lesson this week is about Love

 - One tablespoon at a time, add salt to the water.
 As you stir in each spoonful, explain that the salt represents different ways to make someone feel loved and accepted.

-- Name an act of love with each spoonful of salt with examples that are relevant to the child’s life, such as offering to each lunch with a new child at school, bringing cookies to a new family in the neighborhood, helping someone who has fallen off her bike, sharing a special toy with a friend.
+- Name an act of love with each spoonful of salt with examples that are relevant to the child’s life, such as offering lunch to a new child at school, bringing cookies to a new family in the neighborhood, helping someone who has fallen off her bike, sharing a special toy with a friend.

 - Have the children come up with ideas that are acts of loving kindness.